TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/RteApi/Transformations/TransformationOverview/Index.rst

    Transformation filter
          ts\_css

    Description
-         Like “ts”, a meta-mode which is a substitute for the list: css\_transform,ts\_images,ts\_links.
+         Like "ts", a meta-mode which is a substitute for the list: css\_transform,ts\_images,ts\_links.
 It is designed to be the new, modern transformation used by most RTE cases, because it converts links between <A> and <LINK> but preserves all other content while